top of page

 (Source: TSK)

 Ashuganj 50 MW Gas Power Plant, also known as APSCL 50 MW Power Plant, is a Gas Turbine (GT) power plant situated within Ashuganj Power Station Complex in Sonaram under Ashuganj Upazila in Brahmanbaria District of Bangladesh (Location: 24.0433, 91.0149).
 It is sponsored by Ashuganj Power Station Company Limited (APSCL), a State-owned Enterprise (SOE) under Bangladesh Power Development Board (BPDB), as a publicly owned Independent Power Producer (IPP) for 25 years.
-The sponsor declared its Commercial Operation Date (COD) on 30 April 2011 and, according to schedule, it is to retire on 29 April 2036.
+The power plant commenced commercial operation on 17 March 2012 and has since been supplying electricity to the national grid (APSCL, 2024-2025) .
+According to schedule, it will retire on 29 April 2036.

 Capacity